 2. Mop Your Floors

 Unless you have a carpeted office, giving your floors a thorough mopping can get rid of days’ worth of dust from your floor.
 Sweep your floor first to get rid of any loose dirt, then use a damp mop to pick up any remaining dust.
 Do not walk on the floor while it is wet.
 Allow the floors to fully dry.

 3. Bring out the Vacuum

 Vacuuming away dust is always a good idea for any type of surface.
 Vacuums work by sucking up loose particles and storing them in a compartment that you can clean out later.
-Vacuum up particles from your floors, ceiling, walls, and other surfaces including fabrics and furniture.
+Vacuum up particles from your office carpets, floors, ceiling, walls, and other surfaces including fabrics and furniture.

 Some vacuum cleaners come with a brush attachment to make cleaning tight spaces easier, and to reach ceiling heights.
 Cordless vacuums are also available on the market, suitable for unobstructed cleaning in small spaces.